MXCzkEVM/SupernodeV2-devdocs/docs/intro.md

 :::

-## Welcome to MXC zkEVM Supernode V2
+##Introducing MXC zkEVM Supernode V2

-MXC SupernodeV2 is a fully decentralized, Ethereum-equivalent Type 1 ZK-EVM ZK-Rollup built on [Arbitrum](https://arbitrum.io/) using [Taiko ZK](https://taiko.xyz/).
+Delve into the world of MXC SupernodeV2, a groundbreaking development in the realm of decentralized solutions.
+This Type 1 ZK-EVM ZK-Rollup, synonymous with Ethereum capabilities, is built atop Arbitrum harnessing the power of Taiko ZK.

-MXC is a Web3 project aimed at being the Ethereum of IoT.
-Our team is composed of experienced developers and blockchain experts who have a deep understanding of the Web3 industry.
+MXC stands at the forefront of the Web3 revolution, with a clear vision of becoming the Ethereum for the Internet of Things (IoT).
+Our ensemble includes seasoned developers and blockchain aficionados, all of whom possess an intrinsic understanding of the ever-evolving Web3 landscape.

-The MXC token is built on Arbitrum now as an IoT scaling solution, which offers more IoT usabilities like parking and garbage collection telemetry for Korea and New York government.
-The token is designed to be the next Ethereum of IoT to support [sensor token offering](https://www.mxc.org/blog/introducing-initial-sensor-offering-iso) and [NFT issuance](https://medium.com/mxc/mxprotocol-enters-multi-billion-dollar-nfc-market-4bb4a4a3e382) for [real-world goods](https://hackmd.io/3PYPxJ0nQ7W_YvEqtBGqzQ).
+Now anchored on Arbitrum, the MXC token elevates IoT scaling.
+It's not just a token; it's an innovative solution providing diverse IoT functionalities.
+From monitoring parking spaces to streamlining garbage collection in cities like Korea and New York, its applications are vast.
+Envisioned to be the next big thing after Ethereum in the IoT space, the token is poised to facilitate [sensor token offerings](https://www.mxc.org/blog/introducing-initial-sensor-offering-iso) and [NFT issuance](https://medium.com/mxc/mxprotocol-enters-multi-billion-dollar-nfc-market-4bb4a4a3e382) and [NFT issuances for tangible goods](https://hackmd.io/3PYPxJ0nQ7W_YvEqtBGqzQ).

 ![MXC](https://i.imgur.com/OnqcjdM.png)